 Seed treatment can be defined as the application of chemical ingredients or biological organisms to the seed that enables in suppressing, controlling or repelling plant pathogens, insects, or other pests that attack seeds, seedlings or plants.
-The Brazil seed treatment market was worth around $415.4 million in 2015 and is expected to cross $674.9 million by 2020 growing at the CAGR of 10.2% during the forecast period 2015-2020.
+The market was worth around USD 457.7 million in 2017 and is expected to cross USD 819.6 million by 2022 growing at the CAGR of 10.2% during the forecast period 2017-2022.

 Seeding rates have been witnessing considerable diminishing, which, in turn, has provided impetus to the practice of seed treatment for preventing plant loss.
 Focusing greater attention on procedures that reduce risk, such as adapting to weather conditions after sowing, which makes seedlings highly vulnerable to soil-borne diseases and insects.
 Some major drivers of the seed treatment are crop rotations getting shorter and greater use of multi-component products.
 All these are driving the market for seed treatment.

 Major restraints identified in this report are concerns for the environment and regulation of seed treatment market.